Thetford: Tudor history to present

 In 1819 there was a local desire to develop Thetford into a spa town modelled on Bath, Cheltenham and Harrogate.
 A pump room was built over the spring at Nuns Bridges and the Thetford Mineral Spring Company was established.
 The mayor financed a new gravel path along the bank of the Little Ouse, which was named Spring Walk.
 The plan did not succeed; by 1838 the pump room was closed.
 In 1835 the old Corporation of Thetford was abolished, and a new one set up a mayor, four aldermen and twelve councillors.
 The town was represented by two MPs until 1868 when it lost a seat to Scotland.

 Dr Allan Glaisyer Minns, born in Inagua, the Bahamas, became the first black man to become a mayor in Britain when he was elected as Mayor of Thetford in 1904.

 In 1912, more than 30,000 troops participated in military manoeuvres on the heath land outside the town.
 Over 700 men from the town fought in World War I; a memorial was erected in 1921 with the names of over 100 men who died during the war.
-Locally in the wooded and sand like areas, the trial tests of the first tank took place in total secrecy in early 1915.
+Locally in the wooded and sandy-soiled areas the trial tests of the first tank took place in total secrecy in early 1915.
 At the end of World War II, Thetford still only had a population of around 5000 people.
 In the 1950s, the borough council drew up a plan with the London County Council to relocate Londoners and several businesses to Thetford and double the population.
 By the late 1980s the population of Thetford had reached around 21,000 people.
 This meant that Thetford grew faster than any other town in Norfolk.

+July 2026 riots

+In July 2026 there were several nights of mob violence including attacks on police officers and on homes thought to be occupied by asylum seekers.
+19 arrests had been made by 14 August 2026.
+On 18 August a man was charged with misconduct in a public office " in connection with the release of information relating to a number of addresses in Thetford, which were later targeted during several nights of violent disorder in the town."